attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 - **Options MultiViews** - Multiviews must be enabled for the SDK directory.
 Using this switch turns this Apache feature on for the specified directory.

-**Note**: If you are using Apache 2.3.11 or higher, the **NameVirtualHost** configuration has been deprecated and no longer needed.
-The VirtualHost configuration handles ip addresses and ports completely.
+**Note**: If you are using Apache 2.3.11 or higher, the **NameVirtualHost** configuration has been deprecated and is no longer needed.
+The VirtualHost configuration handles IP addresses and ports completely.

-Once you have added the above configuration information to the Apache virtual hosts configuration file, you will need to restart your Apache server for the changes to take effect.
+Once you have added the configuration information listed in the previous example to the Apache virtual hosts configuration file, you will need to restart your Apache server for the changes to take effect.

 SDK PHP Server Configuration
 ---

-Once you have configured your virtual server, you will need to configure the SDK PHP Server with proper authorization creditials to allow it to communicate with the AT&T APIs.
-To complete this step, you must have first configured an application in your account at [AT&T Devconnect](https://devconnect-api.att.com).
+Once you have configured your virtual server, you will need to configure the SDK PHP Server with proper authorization credentials to allow it to communicate with the AT&T APIs.
+To complete this step, you must have first configured an application in your account.

 Open ___[docroot]___/server/php/public_html/config.php and update the following settings:

 	$provider = new Sencha_ServiceProvider_Base_Att(array(

-	  # Client ID and Secret from the AT&T Dev Connect portal.
+	  # Application Key and Secret from the AT&T Dev Connect portal.

-	  "apiKey" => "XXXXXX",
+	  "AppKey" => "XXXXXX",
-	  "secretKey" => "XXXXXX",
+	  "Secret" => "XXXXXX",

 	  # The address of the locally running server.
 This is used when a callback URL is
 	  # required when making a request to the AT&T APIs.